Tamagotchi: Marriage and family

 The Mesutchi and Osutchi Tamagotchis were the first to introduce marriages and offspring, and the feature returned in the Plus/Connection and subsequent models.
 Two players with a male and female pet may link their toys and allow the pets to develop a friendship and fall in love.
 Once the pets have raised their relationship meter sufficiently, the pets may marry.
 The player can also choose to have their pet marry a random pet brought in by the "Matchmaker."
 Once married, the female will eventually produce two eggs, keeping one and leaving one with the male.
 Since the parent will automatically guide the baby's life, the only care it needs from the player is medicine in the case of sickness.
 After 24 hours has passed or the offspring evolves into a child the parent will leave, and the player is left to care for a new generation.
 This can continue for as long as the player manages to care for the pets.

 The Chou Jinsei Enjoy Tamagotchi also introduced the idea of character "families" or "groups."
 These "families" are a kind of classification for characters obtainable in the game, grouped mainly by appearance, though they are also associated with certain skills.
 A character of one group cannot grow into an adult of a different group, and if two pets of different groups marry and have an egg, the baby will be of the female's group.

-Tamagotchi M!X has a notable change to this feature; in this release, Tamagotchi offspring will share genetics from both of their parents.
+Tamagotchi Some, M!x, and On are notable in that the Tamagotchi offspring will share genetics from both of their parents.
+Tamagotchi Paradise also features a scaled down level of gene-mixing through breeding.